kgrid-objects/opioid-collection/docs/index.md

 [Opioid collection].

-There are currently three knowledge objects developed for this collection.
+There are currently five knowledge objects developed for this collection.
 - 99999-10101: Opioid Use Detector
 - 99999-10102: Opioid and Benzodiazepine Detector
 - 99999-10103: Respiratory Depression Risk Indicator
+- 99999-10104: MHA Opiate Use Detector
+- 99999-10105: MHA ALTO Use Detector

 The service descriptions can be viewed using [Swagger UI on Kgrid-demos.github.io](https://kgrid-demos.github.io/swaggerui/)